 A woman's world: advice for women in architecture, construction, engineering and surveying

-Don’t be afraid to tell people what to do
+When on the job, don’t be afraid to tell people what to do

 It’s OK if you don’t know the answer

-Own your career
+Own your construction and engineering career